GNOME/pango/docs/pango_cairo.md

 to look good on the pixel grid), so you shouldn't assume they are completely independent of the current transformation matrix.
 Note that the basic metrics functions in Pango report results in integer Pango units.
-To get to the floating point units used in Cairo divide by `PANGO_SCALE`.
+To get to the floating point units used in Cairo divide by `PANGO2_SCALE`.

 ## Using Pango with Cairo